 The subtle but elegant northern art nouveau can be seen on many streets or Riga, with most buildings created by Konstantīns Pēkšēns, local architect.
 The quarter between Albert, Strēlnieku, Antonijas, and Dzirnavu streets is famous for the most elegant art nouveau structures, where every next building is more impressive.
 The art nouveau museum is located right there, in the former apartment of Konstantīns Pēkšēns.
 It can be recognized from far away by the tall tower above the front of the house.
 The museum features the stunning room interiors, and its spiral staircase is one of the most impressive in all Europe.

-Start exploring Riga with a drive along the Daugava riverbank and city centre sightseeing.
-Enjoy a short walk down the historic streets of medieval old town, where you will see such outstanding venues, as the House of the Blackheads, Riga Castle, Riga Cathedral and the National Opera in a wonderful park setting.
-An absolute must-have is a visit to the unique collection of Art Nouveau buildings before admiring this wonderfully lavish period in art history inside the Art Nouveau Museum.
+Start exploring Riga with a drive along the Daugava riverbank and city center sightseeing.
+Enjoy a short walk down the historic streets of the medieval old town, where you will see such outstanding venues, as the House of the Blackheads, Riga Castle, Riga Cathedral, and the National Opera in a wonderful park setting.
+An absolute must-have is a visit to Art Nouveau buildings' unique collection before admiring this wonderfully lavish period in art history inside the Art Nouveau Museum.

 Make sure to spend some nice time in the Old Town to take in the atmosphere and enjoy some free time for a coffee break or shopping.